open311/open311.github.io/GeoReport/bulk/index.md

 ### Specification

-<span style="color:red;font-weight:bold">Proposed</span>: The GeoReport Bulk Spec has been researched and proposed, but no publishers have yet implemented it.
+<span style="color:red;font-weight:bold">Proposed</span>: The GeoReport Bulk Spec has been researched and proposed, and is currently being piloted at the sites listed below.

 ### Servers